kevall474/linux-pkg/README.md

-# Linux
+# Linux-Kernel-Builder

-Linux kernel build for Archlinux with a patch set by TK-Glitch, Piotr Górski, Hamad Al Marri, Con Kolivas and Alfred Chen.
+Linux kernel build for Archlinux with a patch-set by TK-Glitch, Piotr Górski, Hamad Al Marri, Con Kolivas and Alfred Chen.

-# Version
+## Versions

 ### Linux kernel